synthcmas/atac-seq-project/README.md

 - **Unexpected results:** Double-check input files, parameter settings, and preprocessing steps.

 For any persistent issues, refer to error logs and confirm all input files and dependencies are correctly set up.

+## 🚧 Development Status

+The core pipeline and supervised analysis are stable and ready for use.
+The unsupervised analysis module (NPLB) has been developed and tested, and will be integrated into the repository soon.